pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 > Then, the 'cuisine' was inspected.
 As the restaurant they visited is focusing on _vegetarian_ salads, the user wanted to use the freeform to enter 'vegetarian salad'

- [ ] Failure: how to properly exp   lain this?
+ [ ] Failure: how to properly explain this?
 Move the 'vegetarian' question up?
 Should some options, such as 'chicken restaurant' be hidden if `vegetarian=only`?

  [ ] UI: issue: the emojis (especially flags) slightly overlaps with the text on this browser